 Severe Thunderstorm Warning - a severe thunderstorm has actually been observed by spotters or indicated on radar, and is occurring or forthcoming in the warning area.
 Severe weather storms are usually characterized by intense electrical activity, heavy rains, high winds, and hail.

 Tornado Watch - conditions are conducive to the development of tornadoes in and close to the watch area.

 Tornado Warning - a tornado has actually been sighted by spotters or indicated on radar and is occurring or forthcoming in the warning area.
 If a tornado warning is issued, all residents should seek shelter immediately.

 Lakeland University is equipped with a tornado warning siren that will sound continuously to signal you to take cover during a tornado warning.
-Safety and Security staff, residence life staff, and other members of the professional staff of Lakeland University will inform you when it is safe to come out of shelter.
+Campus Safety staff, residence life staff, and other members of the professional staff of Lakeland University will inform you when it is safe to come out of shelter.

-If you become aware of severe weather or of a tornado watch, or you have questions about severe weather call Campus Safety & Security 24 hours a day, 7 days a week at ext.
+If you become aware of severe weather or of a tornado watch, or you have questions about severe weather call Campus Safety 24 hours a day, 7 days a week at ext.
 1126 or 920 565-1126.